Skin Fold Dermatitis in Bulldogs and French Bulldogs

 When vaginal-fold dermatitis leads to chronic persistent UTI, and/or to severe persistent moist dermatitis, I recommend surgical removal of those folds (Episoplasty, Vaginoplasty).

-Severe, poorly-controlled tail fold dermatitis is very painful to the dog, and becomes very difficult to manage.
-Tail amputation is an effective and permanent resolution to this painful condition which you will not regret.
+Severe, poorly-controlled tail fold dermatitis is very painful to the dog and becomes very difficult to manage.
+Tail amputation is an effective and permanent resolution to this painful condition that you will not regret.

 Skin Fold Dermatitis in Bulldogs and French Bulldogs SUMMARY:

 Owners are typically reluctant to consider surgery with both health and cosmetic concerns on their minds.
 Without exception, they always thank me once it’s done.
 Even years later, they still bring up the notorious “funky odor”, the intense labor trying to clean it daily, and the suffering of their bully.
 I consistently hear, “He is so happy now, the smell is gone and there is no daily fighting trying to force the wipes on him.”

 “An Ounce of PREVENTION is Worth a Pound of CURE”